 How much should you trust online ratings?
 When you’re shopping for items online, it can be hard to know which to buy.
 Star ratings are a helpful way to quickly compare products, but they can also be misleading.

-In this lesson, students use mean, median, and mode to analyze the trustworthiness of 5-star ratings system and suggest ways to make them more reliable.
+In this lesson, students use mean, median, and mode to analyze the trustworthiness of 5-star rating systems and suggest ways to make them more reliable.

 REAL WORLD TAKEAWAYS